Jarek199903/COLE/README.md

 # COLE
-The  public repository for COLE: A Hierarchical Generation Framework for Graphic Design
+The public repository for COLE: A Hierarchical Generation Framework for Graphic Design.
+Codes will be released.